markszabo/markszabo.github.io/_posts/2025-07-21-how-to-buy-a-second-hand-car.md

 tags: car japan money
 ---

-So we [recently bought a second-hand minivan](({% post_url  2025-07-20-choosing-a-car %})), and in this post I'll cover the various options on how one might buy a second-hand car in Japan.
+So we [recently bought a second-hand minivan]({% post_url  2025-07-20-choosing-a-car %}), and in this post I'll cover the various options on how one might buy a second-hand car in Japan.
 (This is based on my limited research, so I could have missed somethings.
 Feel free to correct me in the comments.)

 <!--break-->